Understanding crawling user agents: your SEO guide to spiders

 Disallow: /private/

-This snippet tells all user agents to avoid the /private/
+This tells all user agents to avoid the /private/ directory, protecting sensitive areas while allowing access to public content.

 3. Avoiding crawling traps

-- Avoid calendar pages that generate infinite URLs
+• Calendar pages that generate infinite date combinations

 4. Mobile optimisation

-Google’s mobile-first indexing means bots prioritise mobile versions of sites.
+Google’s mobile-first indexing means bots prioritise mobile versions of your site.
+Your mobile experience directly affects how well your content ranks.

-Use tools like Google’s Mobile-Friendly Test to check and optimise.
+Use Google’s Mobile-Friendly Test to check your pages and ensure they load quickly on mobile devices.

 1. Crawl errors

-It’s the number of pages a search engine spider will crawl on your site within a given time.
+Crawl budget represents the number of pages a search engine will crawl on your site within a given timeframe.
+For large websites, managing this strategically is crucial.

-Use canonical tags to indicate the primary version of a page.
+Duplicate content confuses crawlers and dilutes your ranking potential.
+Use canonical tags to indicate the primary version of each page.

 Now, onto the solutions.